What does R+ mean?

 This word carries a negative connotation since the word is commonly handed down from force/compulsion training and therefore has come to be associated with aversion or punishment-intended tactics such as shock, collar pinch, leash yank, spray, yell, scare, startle, et cetera.
 Humane trainers have worked to do away with "correction" because even corrections that do not physically hurt cause emotional damage, and studies now increasingly imply that emotional damage, just as physical damage, can lead to new aggression and other behavioral problems, even in previously non-aggressive dogs.

 How do I get my dog to stop biting?

-First we must ascertain whether we are dealing with play biting, mouthing, or sinking his teeth in to someone, for example.
+First we must ascertain whether we are dealing with play biting, mouthing, or really sinking his teeth in to someone, and why.
 We should also determine the antecedents to the behavior.
 What's an antecedent?
 Simply put, antecedents are the occurrences/situations in play just before the behavior.
 If your head is already spinning reading this, don't feel bad.
 That is why you have certified canine behavior consultants who specialize in these behaviors.
-Email us for info or referral if you are not in our area.
+Email us for help, information, or referral.

 Why is my dog afraid of everything?

 Fear in pet dogs may be born of a combination of genetics, past experiences, and current environment, as well as new, scary experiences that result in lasting fear.
 You're probably also wondering how to help your dog get over her fear.
 Please read the fearful dogs section of this website, or email me.
 You can also visit The Fearful Dogs Project.